Apex Computing Services, an IT Support company based in Manchester, UK

 We'd love to discuss how we can unlock the innovation in your business and work together.
 Call us on 0161 7060483.

-Innovation Company is an innovationist north west-based management consultancy that helps company growth with adventure and love.
+Innovation Company is an innovating north west-based management consultancy that aids companies to grow using adventure and love.

-We work with retail, healthcare, non-profit, sports, travel, and technology.
+We work with consumer goods, healthcare, non-profit, sporting, travel, and IT.